Created by David E. Kelley

 Oh, what jocularity and festivity then ensues!

 Even the cast was aware of something in the air.
-Allegedly disappointed by the direction the show had taken (they had a direction?), Paula Marshall, who played Dana, demanded changes.
+Allegedly disappointed by the direction the show had taken (it had a direction?), Paula Marshall, who played Dana, demanded changes.
 She quit the agency in “Constitution,” the November 21 episode.
 Her character’s excuse to exit?
 Because she found their tactics distasteful.
 The hook?
 It was probably the least painful episode yet.
-And so, in the last few episodes (it was finally put out of our misery for good in December 1999) she was back on the force, but still inexplicably hanging around the agency.
+And so, in the last few episodes (it was finally put out of our misery for good in December 1999–a Christmas present for us all) she was back on the force, but still inexplicably hanging around the agency.

 The last few shows weren’t even aired until years later.
 In Europe.

-So, basically a disappointing show from someone capable of so much better.
+So, basically a disappointing show from people capable of so much better.

 FROM THE ABC PROMO